 Discovery Pond was opened in 2001.
-It was first funded by an anonymous grant and that grant enabled us to find a number of matching and other grants.
-We inherited a 1 foot pond that was foul smelling and didn’t support much life.
-Based upon our 1997 master plan, the pond was dredged to 8 feet, a native wet land.
+It was first funded by an anonymous grant and that grant enabled us to find a number of matching and other grants that eventually totaled $300,000.

-By special request teachers can check out a Discovery pond science tub that enables students to further explore the site in more depth.
+By special request, teachers can check out a Discovery Pond Science tub that enables students to further explore the site in more depth.